peldhose/Cowin-vaccine-availability-checker/README.md

 ## Requirements to  install

   sudo apt-get install libasound2-dev python3.6-dev   build-essential libssl-dev libffi-dev pip3 install simpleaudio beepy

 ## Running H-checker;

   python3 checker.py <district number> <pincode to check>

 This will run checker in every 20s and checks API link for pincodes ( pincode+ 8 ),If found it alarms .

+## District numbers
+307 -- Ernakulam
+301 -- Alapuzha
+297 -- Idukki
+299 -- Trivandrum

 Lets automate ;)
 Its jst a hobby project ... pls contibute if u feel it lacks some features.
 #### Note: It works because district wise hospital Search API is open.